The Nameless City: Reception

 Though Lovecraft counted "The Nameless City" among his favorite stories, it was rejected (following its original amateur appearance) by a variety of professional outlets, including Weird Tales (twice), Fantasy Magazine and possibly The Galleon.
 It was accepted by The Fantasy Fan, which folded before publishing it.
 It eventually appeared in the fall 1936 issue of Fanciful Tales, published by Donald A. Wollheim and Wilson Shepherd, and was reprinted in the November 1938 issue of Weird Tales after Lovecraft's death.

 Lin Carter described "The Nameless City" as "a trivial exercise in Poe-esque gothica", calling it "overwritten [and] over-dramatic". "[T]he mood of mounting horror is applied in a very artificial manner", Carter writes.
 "Rather than creating in the reader a mood of terror, Lovecraft describes a mood of terror: the emotion is applied in the adjectives."
 He does, however, allow that the tale has some "evocative power".
 Lovecraft himself was powerfully moved by an emotion of awe and fascination when contemplating the mysterious ruins of unthinkable antiquity.
 This emotion he manages to convey in a sort of dreamlike manner, despite his coldly clinical use of adjectives.

 The story is often reprinted in various short story collections.

+Cultural references

+The 1996 video game Quake, developed by id Software, includes a level titled “The Nameless City” in its first episode, Dimension of the Doomed.
+Although the game is not a direct adaptation of Lovecraft's short story, the developers acknowledged drawing inspiration from Lovecraftian themes of ancient ruins, forbidden knowledge, and cosmic horror.
+One of the game's level designers, Sandy Petersen, who had previously created the role-playing game Call of Cthulhu, confirmed in an interview that “there are heaps of Lovecraft bits in the games … I was in on Quake from the start.
+The existence of Shamblers, Formless Spawn, and Shub-Niggurath speaks for itself.”

+The level's design and atmosphere echo the story's depiction of a vast, desolate city older than human civilization, thereby linking Lovecraft's narrative legacy with the game's visual and thematic palette.